slurmulon/generator-collector/README.md

 example()
 ```

-Aside from improving performance, this gives consumers a huge amount of control over the workflow of the generator.
+Aside from improving thread performance, this gives consumers more control over the workflow of the generator without exposing its internal details.

-This is especially useful when, say, you want to wait until a subset of API requests made from a generator are complete and don't care about anything else happening in the generator (like unrelated API requests).
+This is especially useful when, say, you want to wait until a subset of API requests made from a generator are complete and don't care about anything else happening in the generator beyond that (like unrelated API requests).

 <!-- ## Promises -->
 <!-- ## Asynchronous -->

 ## Integration

-Here we will explore how `generator-collectors`, being asynchronous, is framework agnostic and easy to start integrating anywhere that supports promises.
+Here we will explore how `generator-collectors` is framework agnostic and easy to integrate with anything that's already using promises.

-The following examples represent a blog site written in Vue 3.
+The following examples represent a blog site written in Vue 3, and the data loading interface will be refactored to use a collector.

 <!-- They outline how `generator-collectors` can be used to simplify and optimize how page data gets loaded from its API. -->